Lana-abdel/CSC427-Project2/README.md

 # CSC427-Project2
 ## Authors: Lana Abdelmohsen, Jared Schmidt, Ben Lifshey, Humza Zaki
 ## Description
-An implementation of MLE and Add-1 smoothing for sentence generation and calculating perplexity
+An implementation of MLE and Add-1 smoothing for sentence generation and perplexity calculation.
 ### What you will find
 - main.py: Our main source code for MLE and Add-1 calculations
     - Code description: